Juxtaposition Arts: Information

 Juxtaposition Arts provides visual arts literacy training and design based jobs for the youth in the community.
 This approach not only motivates the next generation of creative workers, but the production and output from these jobs that include murals, public art, graphic design, art installations, and clothing.
 They employ 70 artists ages 14 – 22 as art apprentices and teach free art classes for students ages 8 – 22.

 It is in the middle of an $8.2 million, six-year expansion.

 In 2019, Juxtaposition Arts partnered with City of Skate to build a "Skate-able Art Plaza" which included flexible open spaces, art installations, a skate plaza, and sustainable storm water management.
-This project received $50,000 in funding each from the Mississippi Watershead Management Organization, a Kickstarter, and Minnesota Super Bowl Host Committee Legacy Fund.
+This project received $50,000 in funding each from the Mississippi Watershed Management Organization, a Kickstarter, and Minnesota Super Bowl Host Committee Legacy Fund.

 Bank of America funded both Juxtapostion Arts and Project for Pride in Living through a $400,000 grant in 2019.

+In September 2021, the organization broke ground on a new building on its campus in North Minneapolis.
+In June 2023, the new building designed by 4RM+ULA was completed and opened.
+The new facility includes a library with public art-focused holdings from the donation of the Forecast Public Art Library.
+It also features a stormwater retention and reuse system that was supported with funding from the Mississippi Watershed Management Organization.